Home Compare CCL vs RCL

 Carnival Corporation vs Royal Caribbean Cruises: Which Stock Looks Stronger in 2026?

-Royal Caribbean Cruises leads structurally, with growth as the clearest single gap between the two profiles.
+The structural profiles are close, with Carnival carrying a narrow edge on growth.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.